Political positions of Noam Chomsky: Welfare

-Views on antisemitism
+Antisemitism

 In a 2004 interview with Jennifer Bleyer published in Ugly Planet, issue two and in Heeb, Chomsky engaged in the following exchange:

 Q: Let's return to anti-Semitism for a moment.
 You've written that you don't perceive anti-Semitism as a problem anymore, at least in this country, since its institutional applications and casual manifestations have basically disappeared.
 Do you still believe that?

 I grew up with anti-Semitism in the United States.
 We were the only Jewish family in a mostly Irish- and German-Catholic neighborhood, which was very anti-Semitic and pretty pro-Nazi.
 For a young boy in the streets, you got to know what that meant.
 When my father was first able to get a secondhand car in the late 30s, we drove to the local mountains and passed hotels that said "restricted" meaning "no Jews".
 That was just part of life.
 When I got to Harvard in the 1950s, the anti-Semitism was so thick you could cut it with a knife.
 In fact, one of the reasons MIT is a great university is that people like Norbert Wiener couldn't get jobs at Harvard – it was too anti-Semitic – so they came to the engineering school down the street.
 That was anti-Semitism.
 Now, it's a very marginal issue.
 There is still racism, but it's anti-Arab racism which is extreme.
 Distinguished Harvard professors write that Palestinians are people who bleed and breed their misery in order to drive the Jews into the sea, and that's considered acceptable.
 If some distinguished Harvard professor were to write that Jews are people who bleed and breed and advertise their misery in order to drive Palestinians into the desert, the cry of outrage would be enormous.
 When Jewish intellectuals who are regarded as humanist leaders say that Israel ought to settle the underpopulated Galilee – meaning too many Arabs, not enough Jews – that's considered wonderful.
 Violent anti-Arab racism is so prevalent that we don't even notice it.
 That's what we should be worried about.
 It's in the cinema, advertising, everywhere.
 On the other hand, anti-Semitism is there, but very marginal.

-Views on the death penalty
+Death penalty

 Chomsky is a vocal advocate against the use of the death penalty.
 When asked his opinion on capital punishment in Secrets, Lies, and Democracy, he stated:

 It's a crime.
 I agree with Amnesty International on that one, and indeed with most of the world.
 The state should have no right to take people's lives.

 He has commented on the use of the death penalty in Texas as well as other states.
 On August 26, 2011, he spoke out against the execution of Steven Woods in Texas.

 I think the death penalty is a crime no matter what the circumstances, and it is particularly awful in the Steven Woods case.
 I strongly oppose the execution of Steven Woods on September 13, 2011.